 Lack of preparation and attention to detail do not make for a successful show.
-Poor pre-show marketing, the booth not being representative of the product you sell, packing up before the show is over, staff being unprepared or nursing hangovers and not being attentive to customer’s needs is a recipe for disaster.
+Poor pre-show marketing, the booth not being representative of the product you sell, packing up before the show is over, staff being unprepared or nursing hangovers and not being attentive to customer’s needs are all a recipe for disaster.
 Avoiding bad practice and developing a consistent level of good practice can help attract a high flow of new customers to your booth.
 This will also help ensure existing clients are satisfied and happy with the level of service they expect and receive.

 Pre-Show Planning and Marketing: